maegul/publishing_materials/index.md

-# Publishing Research as Online with GitHub
+# Publishing Research Online as Webpages with GitHub

 <!-- MarkdownTOC -->